Make cities and human settlements inclusive, safe, resilient and sustainable

 THIS GOAL AND ARCHITECTURE

 The built environment is crucial to the development of sustainable cities and communities.

 Architecture, design and planning contribute in multiple ways to make cities and settlements inclusive, safe, robust, resilient and environmentally sustainable.
-Among key contributions are design and planning that secure affordable, accessible and healthy housing, as well as infrastructure which through design help reduce pollution from transportation, by enabling walking, biking and commuting by public transport.
+Among key contributions are design and planning that secure affordable, accessible and healthy housing, but also infrastructure which, through design, helps reduce pollution from transportation by enabling walking, biking and commuting by public transport.
 Furthermore, infrastructure can enhance mobility and accessibility between parts of a city, as well as between city, suburbia and rural areas.